Why is Inflation Rising?

 Additionally, the bond market saw its worst quarterly performance for the period ended March 31, 2022, since 1980, according to the Bloomberg U.S. Aggregate Bond Index.
 On April 11, the yield on the benchmark 10-year note increased to 2.79%, the highest level since January 2019.

-Here’s how ongoing inflation and potential slower growth could impact insurance brokers.
+Here’s how rising inflation and potential slower growth could impact insurance brokers.

 - While interest rates are increasing with more aggressive Fed action, borrowing costs are likely to stay at manageable levels in the near-term.
 Rates could increase over the longer-term in 2023 impacting borrowing costs of private equity investors who are looking to acquire large insurance brokers.
 This may prompt a re-evaluation of pricing levels.